ADOPTION

 How do I choose an adoptive family for my baby?

-The adoptive family will create a Family Profile called a “Life Book” that tells all about them.
-We usually have between 25-30 Life Books on hand.
-You will be able to look through the books we have available that meet your preferences, such as geographical location or already having children in the home.
-We encourage you to look at as many as you would like and narrow your selection.
-You will then have an opportunity to meet and talk with the family if you choose.
+We have Family Profiles called “Life Books” of all of our waiting families.
+You will be able to look through the books we have available that meet your preferences.
+We encourage you to look at as many as you would like!
+You will then have an opportunity to meet and talk with the family or families you are interested in, if you choose.

 I don’t live in Oklahoma.
 Can I still use the services of CPO?